Is Kadence WooCommerce Email Designer not sending email notifications from your website?

 WP Mail SMTP is the best WordPress SMTP plugin.

 Instead of relying on your web server to send email, it connects your website to an external email service.
-This adds important authentication to the emails and saves them from being flagged as spam.
+This adds important authentication to your emails and saves them from being flagged as spam.

 The plugin is very easy to set up, thanks to the included Setup Wizard.
 But if you prefer to have someone else set it up for you, White Glove Setup is included with the Elite license.